Join the Academy

 Some examples of story-level revisions would be making sure the story starts in the right place, adding enough conflict to keep the story interesting, or fleshing out a character that needs more development.

-During this stage, you’ll want to focus only on changes affecting multiple scenes or huge chunks of the story.
+During this stage, you’ll want to focus only on changes affecting multiple scenes or huge chunks of the first draft story.
 Don’t worry about smaller changes that only impact one scene or one page.
 Until you can get the structure of your story nailed down, the scene and page level changes won’t matter much, as some of those scenes may get cut or need significant changes.
 So while it might be tempting to work on those smaller details now, it's a much better use of your time to stick to the big picture at this level.

 Remember, this is not a race.
 Unlike fast drafting your novel, the revision process will be much slower and take a lot longer to get through.
 The story level revision is the longest revision level of the entire process as it usually requires the most amount of work.